Toy Drive under way in Toledo

-Santa Clause will be visiting Winlock Miller Elementary School on Saturday for residents to drop by and take pictures.
+Santa Clause will be visiting Winlock Miller Elementary School between Dec.
+1 and 6 with opportunities for students and the public to drop by for pictures and present requests.

 Holiday Bazaar coming up in Toledo

-The Toledo Senior Center will he holding their annual Holiday Bazaar this Saturday at Toledo Elementary School.
+The Toledo Senior Center will he holding their annual Holiday Bazaar on Dec.
+6 at Toledo Elementary School.

 As many as 45 booths are expected to be filled with holiday crafts and collectibles, while cookies and lunch will be sold, as well.
 Those who drop by may also participate in a raffle and be eligible for door prizes.

 The Bazaar is scheduled to run from 9 a.m. to 3 p.m. and those with questions may call (360) 864-2112.

 Winlock Lions to host tree-lighting

 The Winlock Lions Club will be holding a Community Christmas Tree Lighting and Caroling event on Dec.
 6 and all local residents are invited to attend.